Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 I think that's fine.

-It's on the border, I bet it's fine.
-Yeah, see.
 It's on the border, but it's fine.

 Yeah, yeah.

-I live on the border now, I'm rich.
+I live on the border now.

 I'll give you a pass, Rhys.

-What's happened to you anyway?
+What's happened to it anyway?

 Oh, that means it was not good.